Tower at Dubai Creek Harbour joins race to be world's tallest building

 Designed by Swiss-Spanish architect Santiago Calatrava Valls, it will feature The Pinnacle Room -- an observation point offering 360-degree views of the emirate -- and public vertical gardens, while 18 to 20 floors have been reserved for homes, restaurants, shops and a boutique hotel.

-If construction runs to schedule, this $1billion tower will have been thrown up in just three years.
+If construction runs to schedule, this $1 billion tower will have been thrown up in just three years.

 The Jeddah Tower, in Saudi Arabia, will have taken a little longer.